 Q: Do cell phones work at Sawbill or in the BWCA Wilderness?

-A: We have a cell phone hotspot on the deck at the Sawbill Store that provides service for Verizon and ATT&T. Cell phones do not work reliably in the Sawbill Lake Campground or in the BWCA Wilderness in the Sawbill area.
+A: We have a cell phone and wifi hotspot on the deck at the Sawbill Store that provides service for Verizon and ATT&T. Cell phones do not work reliably in the Sawbill Lake Campground or in the BWCA Wilderness in the Sawbill area.

 Q: Does Sawbill sell gasoline?